Married Student Housing

 Residents are asked to maintain apartments in a clean, orderly and healthy manner at all times.
 Residents experiencing problems with cleanliness or clutter will be asked to remedy the problem immediately.
 Residents with repeated unresolved problems in this area may be subject to the loss of housing privileges.
 Other important information includes:

-Married student housing residents shall keep common areas and facilities free and clear of all rubbish, debris, and personal items such as children's toys, bicycles, boots, shoes, outerwear, sleds, etc. To ensure the safety of all residents, any items left in common areas may be disposed of by HCHC without notice.
+Married student housing residents shall keep common areas and facilities free and clear of all trash, debris, and personal items such as children’s toys, bicycles, boots, shoes, outerwear, sleds, etc. To ensure the safety of all residents, any items left in common areas may be disposed of by HCHC without notice.

 Electricity is included in the housing fee for Halki Village.
 Electricity is not included within the Dendrinos Village housing fee.
 Dendrinos residents must pay directly to the electric company.
 You must set up an account with the utility company at www.nstaronline.com.
 Please contact the Director of Housing for your apartment’s physical address prior to setting up your account with the electric company.

-All housing fees are due and payable with tuition as outlined in the School's catalog.
+All housing fees are due and payable with tuition as outlined in the School’s catalog.
 Housing fees are determined on a yearly basis.
-Each semester's housing fees, including June, are due prior to the commencement of that semester.
-When you sign the Resident Agreement and move into the apartment, you are obligated to pay for the entire year of housing, as long as you are enrolled in any division of Hellenic College Holy Cross.
-Withdrawal from housing does not warrant a refund unless the student meets all three of the following conditions:
+Each semester’s housing fees, including June, are due prior to the commencement of that semester.
+When you sign the Resident Agreement and move into the apartment, you are obligated to pay for the entire year of housing, as long as you are enrolled in any division of Hellenic College or Holy Cross.
+Withdrawal from housing does not warrant a refund unless the student meets all four of the following conditions: